 Phospholipases are group of enzymes responsible for degradation of phospholipids and are pivotal for generation of lipid-derived second messengers10.
 Phospholipids are utilized as substrates by all phospholipases but the site of action on phospholipids is different for each phospholipases enzymes.
 They are also different in their mode of action and type of regulation.
 Phospholipases have variety of functions like digestion of nutrients and formation of bioactive molecules.
-Phosphatidylcholine, phosphatidylserine, phosphatidylinositol, and phosphatidyle thanolamine are major constituents of phospholipids in all Phospholipids are scattered mammalian cells. irregularly in all eukaryotic cells, phosphatidylcholine and sphingomyel in outer and phosphatidylserine, phosphatidylinositol and phosphatidylethanolamine in inner leaflet of plasma membrane11.
+Phosphatidylcholine, phosphatidylserine, phosphatidylinositol, and phosphatidyle thanolamine are major constituents of phospholipids in all mammalian cells.
+Phospholipids are scattered eukaryotic irregularly all in cells, phosphatidylcholine and sphingomyel in outer and phosphatidylinositol phosphatidylserine, and phosphatidylethanolamine in inner leaflet of plasma membrane11.
 Microbes have developed different means of infection during the course of evolution including production of hydrolytic enzymes that are capable of destroying cell membranes.
 Host cell penetration is essential for the pathogenicity12.